 Because large interactive public displays are uncommon, bystanders may not be aware that they are able to interact with the display.
-Beyond this initial knowledge barrier, there is the problem that bystanders may not be aware of how to interact with the display.
-In consideration of these issues, we focused on providing knowledge and mechanisms to lower barriers to interaction [4].
+Beyond this initial knowledge barrier, there is the problem that bystanders may not be aware of how to interact with the display and also that users may be embarrassed to use the display [1].
+Once bystanders have overcome these two barriers, and have begun interacting with the display, we are faced with the usual problem of providing feedback in a timely and meaningful fashion.
+In consideration of these issues, we focused on providing knowledge and mechanisms to lower barriers to interaction [6].
 This theme raises the design tension between lower fidelity input vs. feasibility of complex interactions with the display.